Wordle Has Only One Real Competitor for the Year’s Best Game

 Two massive cultural juggernauts currently stand astride the video gaming landscape.
-One is Wordle, a minimalist word-guessing game which combines elements of hangman and mastermind with three million total players, many of whom have logged on to play each day’s new puzzle for months and counting.
+One is Wordle, a minimalist word-guessing game that combines elements of hangman and Mastermind with 3 million total players, many of whom have logged on to play each day’s new puzzle for months and counting.
 The other is Elden Ring, a brutal fantasy role-playing game released in February, which has received near-perfect reviews from gaming critics and players since release.
-So far, estimates suggest the multi-platform game has sold 10 million copies on PC alone—a big feat for a game that’s not even a month old.
+So far, estimates suggest the multiplatform game has sold 10 million copies on PC alone—a big feat for a game that’s not even a month old.

 To answer this, I came up with 10 categories of gaming excellence to judge them against.
 If you’re wondering which video game would win in an actual fight, it seems obvious that Elden Ring would club Wordle to death with the bloody femur of a goblin king.
 To learn which game wins this theoretical fight with much lower stakes, meanwhile, read on.